 For the love of sourdough!!
+This Sourdough Cinnamon Roll Recipe Is Ridiculous!

-Ok, if you’re a regular reader, you might be noticing a pattern.
+OK, if you’re a regular reader, you might be noticing a pattern.
 I am in love with my sourdough starter!

 It was time to feed my starter again and I’ve had a mad sweet tooth this week.
 What better way to fix that than making cinnamon rolls??